emma-mens/zynq-parrot/cosim/black-parrot-example/README.md

 ### Note:
 Comment out `# $BP_TOP_DIR/src/v/bp_core_minimal.sv` in the flist.vcs file

 To change the matrix width for the matmult tests, first clean the software directory, then initialize the beebs submodule within `black-parrot-sdk`.
-Modify the required [value](https://github.com/mageec/beebs/blob/master/src/matmult/matmult.c#L54) before building tools and beebs in the software directory.
+Modify the required [value](https://github.com/mageec/beebs/blob/master/src/matmult/matmult.c#L54) before building tools and beebs in the software directory or alternatively, replace that matmult file with the one generated in this directory for quicker nbf generation (pre-built arrays).